 Take advantage of allemannsrätten

-Stockholm is situated on 14 islands connected by 57 bridges, giving you sea views at almost every street corner.
+Stockholm sits on 14 islands connected by 57 bridges, giving you sea views at almost every street corner.
 The city is full of parks and forests areas to explore, and allemannsrätten is your free ticket to enjoy all of it.
 Allemannsrätten, the right of public access, allows everyone to roam freely in the countryside, pick mushrooms and berries in the forest, and swim or go kayaking in any of the rivers and lakes.

 Grab a bite of Sweden

-The Swedish capital is also considered a world leading city when it comes to music and technical innovations – being the home to acts like Avicii and Robyn, as well as Spotify and Soundcloud, to name a few.
-You will be able to listen to music in any genre and form, from big arena concerts and city festivals, to intimate club performances.
+The Swedish capital is also a world-leading city when it comes to music and technical innovations – being the home to acts like Avicii and Robyn, as well as Spotify and Soundcloud.
+You will be able to listen to music in any genre and form, from big arena concerts and city festivals to intimate club performances.

 Living in Stockholm will allow you to experience Swedish fashion first hand with brands such as H&M, Acne Studios and Tiger of Sweden having stores in many of the city’s malls and shopping areas.
-But life as a student in Stockholm can be quite expensive, so it is important to learn how to spend wisely.
-The biggest expense, and the hardest one to control, is accommodation.
-However, there are budget alternatives for most things required by the over 80’000 students living in the city.
+But life as a student in Stockholm can be quite expensive, so it is essential to learn how to spend wisely.
+The most significant expense and the hardest one to control is accommodation.
+However, there are budget alternatives for most things required by over 80’000 students living in the city.
 Student discounts are available on everything from grocery stores and restaurants to sports facilities and public transportation.
 A student budget for one month in Stockholm is somewhere between SEK 6,760-10,460.
 This sum includes accommodation, food, medical care, insurance, travel card, telephone, internet, hobbies and leisure.

 The student union at KTH, THS , also offers plenty of opportunities to meet and exercise with other students.
 The list of THS sports associations includes the KTH Football Club, KTH-Hockey, and KTH Basketball Club, to name a few.
 If you would like to engage in activities other than sports, THS offers a smorgasbord of societies for students to be involved in.
 There will also be a THS-chapter related to your specific programme, offering even more activities with fellow students.
 Simply put – there will always be something to do or get involved in, no matter what interests you might have!